FabEdge/fabedge/docs/old-get-started/get-started-v0.6.0.md

 ### for SuperEdge

-1. Verify the service， if not ready， to rebuild the Pod
+1. Verify the service，if not ready，to rebuild the Pod

 	```shell
 	$ kubectl get po -n edge-system